Who we are

 The vast majority of the articles that we commission speak to what you have learned through your own experience.
 Although learning about concepts is great, we believe the true value that you can bring comes from speaking to this exact experience.
 Projects rarely run totally smoothly, there are almost always bumps in the road – and detailing the challenges that you faced and how you overcame them is often what provides our readers with the most benefit.

 With that in mind, we also try to frame our articles about the problem that’s being solved, rather than advocating for a one-size fits all solution.
 It’s also important to remember that what worked for you might not work for everyone else.
 When thinking of your own successes, be humble not authoritative.

 We also want our readers to be able to get into the crux of the content quickly.
 While context is definitely important, try not to add too much narrative detail unless it adds to the impact of the article.
-Contextual information around why a project proved successful or unsuccessful is always useful, as is any discussion around how decisions were made or new methods identified.
+Contextual information around why a program proved successful or unsuccessful is always useful, as is any discussion around how decisions were made or new methods identified.

 All of OneReq’s content is community created, and we love that fact that we get to showcase a wide range of voices.
 We want people to write in the way that feels most natural to them and their own voice., We’ve included some tips below as to increase the impact of articles for our community:

 - Simple is key.
 OneReq’s articles are made to be easy to understand and informative.
 We want our audience to be able to read an article in detail, or to scan it for quick takeaways.
 We encourage our contributors to write as if they were speaking – if you can express a sentence in simply it’s easier to be understood by our audience.